How You Can Help

 - By using a mobile benefit worker, low-income individuals and families will have more choice as to where they receive services

-- Food Stamps help low-income individuals and families, stretch food dollars, put food on the table for children, keep senior family members independent, and help transition individuals and families into self-sufficiency
+- SNAP (Food Stamps) help low-income individuals and families, stretch food dollars, put food on the table for children, keep senior family members independent, and help transition individuals and families into self-sufficiency

 - Social service offices could benefit from slightly reduced workload